mattermost/docs/source/install/cloud-changelog.md

 ### Improvements

 #### User Interface (UI)
- - Enabled Work Templates in Onboarding checklist and `+` Menu.
+ - Enabled Work Templates in the Onboarding checklist and the `+` Menu.
- - Added a marketplace button to the bottom of the apps bar.
-The button is visible if the marketplace is enabled and the user has ``SYSCONSOLE_WRITE_PLUGINS`` permissions.
+ - Added a **Mattermost Marketplace** option to the bottom of the apps bar.
+The option is visible when the Marketplace is enabled, and the user has ``SYSCONSOLE_WRITE_PLUGINS`` permissions.
- - Added a "Add channels" button to the bottom of the left-hand sidebar to make it more obvious for users on how to create or join channels.
+ - Added an **Add channels** button to the bottom of the left-hand sidebar to make the action more obvious for users who want to create or join channels.
  - Removed Webapp Build Hash since it is now identical to Server Build Hash.

 #### Administration
  - The following repositories have been merged into one: ``mattermost-server``, ``mattermost-webapp``, ``focalboard`` and ``mattermost-plugin-playbooks``.
 Developers should read the updated [Developer Guide](https://developers.mattermost.com/contribute/developer-setup/) for details.
 Playbooks and Boards are now core parts of the product that cannot be disabled.
  - The file info stats query is now optimized by denormalizing the ``channelID`` column into the table itself.
-This will speed up the query to get the file count for a channel on clicking the right-hand side.
+This will speed up the query to get the file count for a channel when selecting the right-hand pane.
 Migration times:

    - On a MySQL 8.0.31 DB with 1405 rows in FileInfo and 11M posts, it took around 0.3s
    - On a PostgreSQL 12.14 DB with
    - 1731 rows in FileInfo and 11M posts, it took around 0.27s

- - Added the ability to search by part of the first name, last name, nickname or username in **Sytem Console > Users** section.
+ - Added the ability to search a partial first name, last name, nickname, or username on the **System Console > Users** page.
  - **Contact Support** now redirects users to Zendesk and pre-fills known information.

 ### Bug Fixes